Who Must Be CCPA Compliant? Does It Apply To Me?

 Who Needs To Be CCPA Compliant?

-The main qualifier used to determine if your business must be CCPA compliant is if you collect personal information from California residents.
+The main qualifier used to determine if your business must be CCPA compliant is collecting personal information from California residents.

 The CCPA refers to Section 17014 of Title 18 of the California Code of Regulations a California to define who qualifies as a California resident.
 It reads, “The term “resident,” as defined in the law, includes (1) every individual who is in the State for other than a temporary or transitory purpose, and (2) every individual who is domiciled in the State who is outside the State for a temporary or transitory purpose.
 All other individuals are nonresidents.”

-However, the fact that a business collects personal information from California residents doesn’t automatically mean they need to become CCPA compliant.
+However, a business collecting personal information from California residents doesn’t automatically mean they need to become CCPA compliant.
 The business–including its parents and subsidiaries–must also meet one or more of the following thresholds:

 - Makes a gross annual revenue of $25MM or more

-- Acquires personal information form 50,000 or more California residents, households, or devices each year
+- Acquires personal information from 50,000 or more California residents, households, or devices each year

 It’s worth mentioning a second time that a business only needs to meet one of the list items just above, so long as they are collecting personal data from California residents.